peterpeterparker/daviddalbusco.com/src/blog/introducing-tie-tracker-a-simple-open-source-and-free-time-tracking-app.md

 ### What’s Next

-I use [Tie Tracker](https://tietracker.app.link/) since three months and I have billed several clients with it, therefore it already improved my daily work life.
+I have used [Tie Tracker](https://tietracker.app.link/) for three months now and I have billed several clients with it, therefore it already improved my daily work life.
 However, there are still two features I would like to develop and if there would be a public interests for an online mode in order to save the data in the cloud, I would consider to go further.
 Get in touch if you are interested!

 To infinity and beyond 🚀